 - Usually observed and gauged in tertiary intervention when applied to bedside care.
 Nurses feed the will of patients in recovery by grading their performances.

-- Example: surgical doctors who were able to operate again after successful occupational therapy, being cancer-free after chemotherapy, and senile people whose independence are still intact.
+- For example, surgical doctors who were able to operate again after successful occupational therapy, cancer-free after chemotherapy, and senile people whose independence is still intact.

 Note: This is the only set of needs that belong to Being Needs, also known as the B-Needs.

 The grand difference can be derived from their names.
 Deficiency Needs (D-Needs) that fall from Level 1 to 4 arise when a deficiency is felt.
 The need for protection addresses the lack of resources.
 And the more they get satisfied, the lesser the demand, the lesser they become needs.